Collision vs. Comprehensive: What is the difference between collision and comprehensive insurance?

 About 75% of drivers choose to carry collision coverage.
 However, collision only covers your vehicle.
 It won’t pay for injuries from an accident.
 You’ll need personal injury protection and/or medical payments coverage to handle injury costs.

-Comprehensive doesn’t cover hitting another car or object but does cover a stolen vehicle, hail, or vandalism damages.
+Comprehensive insurance does not cover a collision with another car or object but does cover a stolen vehicle, hail, or vandalism damages.
+So, what does comprehensive insurance mean?

 Since comprehensive coverage pays for damages from unforeseen circumstances usually out of a driver’s control, almost 80% of drivers add it to their policies.

-Comprehensive does have its limits, though.
+Comprehensive car insurance does have its limits, too.
 For example, comprehensive covers a stolen vehicle, but items stolen from your car are not covered.
-Your homeowners or renters insurance may cover things like phones and laptops stolen from your vehicle.
+Your homeowners’ or renters’ insurance may cover things like phones and laptops stolen from your vehicle.

 Free Auto Insurance Comparison